 It is time for more Red Bull Cliff Diving!
 This year’s series already had a few jumps, and again this year one of the amazing stops was the Islet of Vila Franca, next to São Miguel Island, in Azores.
 And without realizing, I almost saw another jump but this time in Mostar, Bosnia and Herzegovina, where they’ll jump from the historical… Continue reading The Red Bull Cliff Diving event in Inis Mór Island

 The Wild Atlantic Way is an Atlantic route through the coast of Ireland, also the longest coastal touristic route in the world.
 The reason why it’s called “Wild” is because this rote wasn’t planned to be touristic, nor was changed in any way for that.
 It is literally a real and unchanged experience through the coast of… Continue reading Exploring the Wild Atlantic Way in Ireland

 The weekend of November 23rd/24th I spent in Killarney, I’ve passed through the town a few times but never actually stayed a whole day there.
 I did it finally, the town is the start/end of the Ring of Kerry Route and it should be properly appreciated.

 This Sunday I went to another town nearby Cork, a place mostly know by its restaurants and gourmet food, also by its history and the Flight of the Earls.
 As usually, I should had read about the town before going there, but sometimes the surprise its kinda of nice.
-Kinsale is quite close to Cork,… Continue reading Visiting Kinsale for a day escape from Cork
+Kinsale is quite close to Cork,… Continue reading Visiting Kinsale and the marina for an escape from Cork

 Oh gosh, I don’t know how I have strengths to write this today…, but I have to!
 Today makes exactly one month since I arrived in Cork, so what’s the best way to celebrate it?
 Hiking the island’s highest mountain!
 Carrauntoohil!